TatuE/Trust_to_Blockchain/h2_Pubkey.md

 - Signal protocol could also be an option since it has end-to-end encryption and also uses public key cryptography, but since time is limited, I'm really not sure how to demonstrate this in a satisfactory fashion, even if there is a [github repo](https://github.com/signalapp/libsignal) available.

 To be specific, I would like to complete this assignment using a tool found in Linux that I simulate the same procedure than with [assignment c](h2_Pubkey.md#c).
 The only thing I could think of is using openssl for this.
 I setup a private CA with my former employer and have some experience on using openssl on linux.
 Note that this actually pretty much goes along side [assignment a : TLS](h2_Pubkey.md#c), which also uses ssl keys.
-Note that the TLS/SSL are depended on X.509 standard (CA's and public key certificates), not web of trust that PGP relies on.
+Note that the TLS/SSL are depended on X.509 standard (CA's and public key certificates), not web of trust that openPGP is often viewed to rely on, but if I have understood correctly, the current version of openPGP also supports using CA's.

 So, for this part of the assignment, I will encrypt a message using openssl.
 Pinky will generate a ssl key pair and the Brain will send a message to Pinky using Pinky's public ssl key.